endeavouros-team/PKGBUILDS/eos-bash-shared/README.md

-eos-wallpaper-set | Sets the wallpaper according to the current DE, given file, or from given folder. ksetwallpaper.py | KDE wallpaper installer, forked from https://github.com/pashazz/ksetwallpaper. paccache-service-manager | Tool to manage paccache service (prevents package cache size growing too much).
+eos-wallpaper-set | Sets the wallpaper according to the current DE, given file, or from given folder. ksetwallpaper.py | KDE wallpaper installer, forked from https://github.com/pashazz/ksetwallpaper. paccache-service-manager | Tool to manage paccache service (prevents package cache size growing too much). pkginfo | Show usage and/or developer information about an EndeavourOS/Arch/AUR package.<br>Usage: `pkginfo <package-name>` pkginfo.completion | Bash completion for pkginfo.<br>Note: does not support completion for AUR packages because of performance.
 RunInTerminal | Run one or many commands in a new terminal.
 Useful for Welcome and related apps. su-c_wrapper | A small utility to perform command "su -c".
 Useful e.g. for users without sudoers rights.
 UpdateInTerminal | Simple system updater using only terminal.